Quackers711/BMorph-QuackPatch/README.md

 So, that's it.
 Hopefully you've enjoyed this guide and could create a cool new data pack with abilities.
 If there are some issues on creating this data pack, feel free to post them as an issue on my Github page.

-## Special thanks

-* The forge discord for helping me out when I had a programming issue.

-* The metamorph mod (https://www.curseforge.com/minecraft/mc-mods/metamorph) for inspiring me to create this mod.

-* My friends who playtested this mod.